 The gardening season is upon us and homeowners everywhere are tending to flower beds, vegetable gardens and of course lawns.
-In today’s environment with an emphasis on water conservation, last thing you want is water leaking from a broken hose.
-If you have leaks in an existing hose, it’s better for the planet to repair before you replace.
+In today’s environment with an emphasis on water conservation, the last thing you want is water leaking from a broken hose.
+If you have leaks in an existing hose, it’s better for the planet to repair before you replace it.

 Hose Repair 101

 Hoses leak for all kinds of reasons.
 They could freeze and expand too far if left out over the winter, or decay if left in the hot sun for an extended period of time.
 Fortunately, no matter why the hose gets broken, it’s a simple process to repair it.
 All you need is a hose repair kit and a few simple tools.